poezio/poezio/doc/source/configuration.rst

         Some informational messages (error, a contact getting connected, etc) are sometimes added to the information buffer.

-        A list of message types that should never be displayed in the information buffer.
+        A list of message types separated by colons (":") that should never be displayed in the information buffer.
         Possible values: ``error``, ``roster``, ``warning``, ``info``, ``help``